 3. Check two points:

-- the heel does not come up before the shoe when you walk uphill.
+- the heel does not come up before the boot when you walk uphill.

 - the foot does not slide and the toes do not press against the front when going downhill.

 Break them in gradually to adapt them to your foot.

 All our shoes are tested for initial comfort and comfort in use by hikers (who do not work for Decathlon) under the same conditions you will encounter yourself when hiking.
 The aim is to further develop the product and validate it as objectively as possible, for your greatest satisfaction.

 Further laboratory tests were conducted to test the following elements: attachment of eyelets and webbing, assembly, toxicology, UV resistance, sole and upper component abrasion, accelerated ageing.

 Optimise the capabilities of your boots: replace your insoles!